 What is jaggery

-Panela is very common in Latin America, while jaggery is more used in South Asia.
+Panela is very common in Latin America, while jaggery is more commonly used in South Asia.
 In terms of texture and flavor, both share a rich, earthy taste profile, with a hint of molasses flavor, although they may vary slightly depending on their specific origin and production process.

 Where to find jaggery